 - Income-related employment and support allowance (ESA)

 Relying on the state benefit system to provide an adequate safety net if you lose your job or you are too ill to work is generally unwise.
 It is designed to provide a basic standard of living and may not cover your mortgage or full rental payments.
 The amount paid under universal credit will depend on a range of factors, including your housing costs, number of children, other earnings or savings, and whether you have an existing disability.

-The good news is that insurance can bridge the gaps in your financial security if you lose your job, become too ill to work or die.
+The good news is that insurance can bridge the gaps in your financial security and mitigate income cuts if you lose your job, become too ill to work or die.

 Term life insurance is the most basic type of life insurance.
 It pays out if the policyholder dies before a set date – usually retirement, or the end of a mortgage term.
 This is often a cost-effective option, because premiums are low as the chances of claiming are relatively low.
 However, should the worst happen, the lump sum can help ease financial worries at a difficult time.

 Critical illness insurance pays a fixed lump sum payment if you are diagnosed with a specified serious illness, including most types of cancer, stroke and heart disease.

 Income protection insurance pays a monthly amount – usually a fixed portion of your regular earnings – if you cannot work because of ill health.
 This normally only pays out after you have stopped work for a certain period of time.